Gospel & Universe

 There's no such thing as certainty, that's plain

 As any of Mortality's conditions;

 So little do we know what we're about in

 This world, I doubt if doubt itself be doubting.

 Byron seems to be arguing here that doubt is such a solid principle, so in step with our changing understandings, that it's not really in doubt.
-Byron isn't against the idea of enlisting, or believing per se.
-Rather, he doesn't feel comfortable with the stark dichotomy -- between belief and disbelief -- that dogma sets up.
+Byron isn't against the idea of enlisting, or believing per se, yet he doesn't feel comfortable with the stark dichotomy between belief and disbelief that dogma insists upon.

 Like Byron, Zhuangzi refuses to be railroaded into defining the relationship between fixed positions: